 Surface-Electrode Trap Fabrication

 We fabricate surface-electrode traps at PTB's clean room facility and in the LNQE clean room.
-Our trap fabrication involves metal deposition, structuring using photolithography with thick photoresists, chemical mechanical polishing (CMP) and different wet and dry etching techniques.
+Our trap fabrication involves metal deposition, structuring using photolithography and different wet and dry etching techniques.
 For diagnostics, we employ scanning electron microscopy (SEM), optical microscopy and contact profilometry.

-Different substrates, including aluminum nitride and high resistivity silicon, are used.
-Our surface-electrode traps use electroplated gold as the electrode material and special polymers as a dielectric.
-We have fabricated both single and multilayer traps with interconnects in the lower metal layers, connected to the top layer through vias.
+Different substrates, including aluminum nitride and high resistivity silicon, can be used.
+Our surface-electrode traps use electroplated gold as the electrode material.
+We have fabricated both single and multilayer traps.

 Single-layer surface electrode ion traps